NASA asks SpaceX if it can bring 3 astronauts back from the International Space Station in an emergency after a coolant leak in a Russian spacecraft

 The agency added that the main goal is to understand the post-leak capabilities of the Soyuz MS-22 spacecraft.

-The Soyuz capsule was scheduled to return the three crew members in March after their transfer to the International Space Station on September 21 for a six-month mission.
+The Soyuz capsule was scheduled to return the three crew members in March following their transfer to the International Space Station on September 21 for a six-month mission.
 NASA.
 The crew consists of two cosmonauts, Sergey Prokopyev and Dmitry Petlin, and American astronaut Frank Rubio.

 NASA and Russian space agency Roscosmos have been working together to investigate the leak and determine next steps, according to the agency.

-“We have asked SpaceX some questions about their ability to return additional crew members to Dragon if needed, but that is not our primary focus at this time,” a NASA spokeswoman said in a statement.
+“We have asked SpaceX some questions regarding their ability to return additional crew members to Dragon if needed, but that is not our primary focus at this time,” a NASA spokeswoman said in a statement.
 Archyde.com December 28th.

 NASA and SpaceX did not immediately respond to Insider’s request for comment.